How to Clean a Coffee Grinder to Achieve Great Tasting Coffee

 How To Clean Your Coffee Grinder

-When it comes to the basic grinder cleaning procedures, you need to ensure that you have the following equipment and materials on hand:
+When it comes to the basic grinder cleaning procedures, the following are recommended:

 - Microfiber towel